 Friday, 13 March 2015

-The temperature is into double figures, shag pile moss covers the top-stones, there’s not a cloud in the sky and the man in the heavy duffle coat with the hood up wants to know what the hell it is I think I’m doing.
+The temperature is into double figures, shag pile moss covers the top stones, there are no clouds in the sky and the man in the heavy duffle coat with the hood up wants to know what the hell it is I think I’m doing.

 “Come in!
 Come in!” shouts the old man at the manor house on the moor as I approach the door, “I hear you’ve grown a beard!” he says, mistaking me for somebody else.

-Anyway, a woman in a little hat with netty bits on has just waved to me from a passing Rolls Royce.
+A woman in a little hat with netty bits on waves to me from a passing Rolls Royce.